kasra-hosseini/obspyDMT/README.rst

 For each download request, obspyDMT uses ObsPy_ clients to establish connection to the data-centers, sends the request, downloads the data and disconnect.
 Some modifications could be applied to enhance the whole procedure:

-**bulkdataselect**
+**bulk request**

-bulkdataselect_ is a method provided by IRIS which gives access to multiple channels of *MSEED* data for specified time ranges, i.e. instead of sending the requests one by one, a list of requests can be sent.
+**bulk request** is a method provided by FDSN which gives access to multiple channels of *MSEED* data for specified time ranges, i.e. instead of sending the requests one by one, a list of requests can be sent.

 obspyDMT incorporates this option and it can be activated:

 ::

-    $ obspyDMT --iris_bulk --option-1 'value' --option-2
+    $ obspyDMT --fdsn_bulk --option-1 'value' --option-2

 **Parallel retrieving and processing**